microsoft/Windows-universal-samples/Samples/Ink/README.md

     -   Use **Save** and **Load** to read and write Ink Serialized Format (ISF) files to the Libraries or Pictures folder or both.
 -   All buttons and menu choices can be activated with mouse, pen, or touch.

-To obtain information about Windows 10, go to [Windows 10](http://go.microsoft.com/fwlink/?LinkID=532421)
+To obtain information about Windows 10 development, go to the [Windows Dev Center](https://dev.windows.com)

 To obtain information about Microsoft Visual Studio 2015 and the tools for developing Windows apps, go to [Visual Studio 2015](http://go.microsoft.com/fwlink/?LinkID=532422)